Why Hire a Lawyer Now?

 Relationship with public adjuster goes bad– When a homeowner hires a public adjuster to represent their interests the relationship can go wrong in several ways.
 I constantly get calls from frustrated fire victims who lose confidence in their public adjuster.
 Often the adjuster will negotiate what I call the low hanging fruit of the claim.
 For example, lets say a claim for personal property damage is in reality valued at $200,000 and the insurance company comes to the table with an initial offer of $120,000.
 After preliminary negotiations the public adjuster gets the insurer to agree to $140,000 and then attempts to pressure the homeowners to take the offer and move on with their lives.

 Hiring an attorney at this point to fight for the final $60,000 is difficult at best.
 First, the public adjuster now has a lien on the insurance proceeds and any settlement check will have them as a co-payee such that the proceeds cannot be cashed without their signature.
 The attorney must now go over the entire claim just to fight for the final money and the homeowner therefore faces the prospect of paying two fees.
 In many cases though, such public adjusters are not operating according to laws governing their profession.
-Violation of such laws can provide the basis for voiding the contract or at least a breach of contract claim.
+Violation of such laws can provide the basis for voiding the contract or at least asserting a breach of contract.

 Such a request for my services therefore represents two separate cases, one for breach of contract against the public adjuster and one for negotiating the insurance claim where the adjuster left off.
 I generally decline such requests for representation notwithstanding the merit of many of these cases.